 The game boasts a wide array of unorthodox weaponry, ranging from standard assault rifles to crazy, over-the-top goo launchers developed by the Chimera.
 Other weapons include rocket launchers, sniper rifles, shotguns and flamethrowers.

-The multiplayer features games of between 2-40 people, which was the largest multiplayer game on consoles at its time and has since been beaten by its sequel Resistance 2 in October 2008 and more recently by MAG in January 2010.
-There are ten multiplayer maps to choose from, all designed from levels in the single-player campaign.
+The multiplayer features games of between 2-40 people, which was the largest multiplayer game on consoles at its time though it has since been beaten by its sequel Resistance 2 in October 2008 which itself was beaten by MAG in January 2010.
+In total there are ten multiplayer maps to choose from, all designed from levels in the single-player campaign.

 Resistance uses the gameplay elements of many first-person shooters while adding its own changes to the genre.
-The most noticeable elements to the gameplay are the exotic weapons and vehicles, stemmed from Insomniac's previous titles, namely the Ratchet and Clank series.
+The most noticeable elements to the gameplay are the exotic weapons and vehicles, which developer Insomniac are known particularly in their Ratchet and Clank series of games.

-During the single player experience, players will be able to pick up and keep every new weapon they come across, promoting the use of certain weapons at certain times.
-The firearms consist of historical, man-made weapons used circa-1950s, as well as the fictional, futuristic weapons used by the Chimeran forces.
+During the single player experience, players are able to pick up and keep every new weapon they encounter, promoting the use of specific weapons at certain times when they are more suited to the current combat scenario.
+The firearms consist of historical, man-made weapons used circa-1950s, as well as the fictional, futuristic weapons used by the invading Chimeran forces.
 In addition to unique weapon abilities from each firearm, each gun has its own secondary fire as well.
 For example, the Chimeran "Bullseye" is a standard-issue Chimeran firearm which acts as a standard alien-like assault rifle.
-However, the secondary fire for this gun is the "tagging" mode which allows one to "tag" an enemy with special bullets, allowing the standard fired bullets to home in on its tagged targets.
+However, its secondary fire option is a "tagging" mode which allows one to "tag" an enemy with special bullets, allowing the standard fired bullets to home in on its tagged targets.
 There are many exotic grenades as well, ranging from the standard "frag grenade" to a unique "hedgehog grenade" which explodes upon impact, sending hundreds of spikes in every direction.
 Some of the weapons can be found only during the second play-through of the single-player mode, such as the Reapers - dual auto-pistols, each with their own ammo reserve.

 This game also features local split-screen co-op that allows the player to play through the entire campaign with a buddy; player one controls Nathan Hale as before, and player two controls an anonymous black companion.

-"Skill points" (similar to Xbox achievements) are awarded to players who fill out certain requirements in certain conditions.
-Each unlockable skill point has a title with a clue as to what the conditions are.
-Skill points in turn unlock special bonus art packs and goodies.
-Also, there are many hidden "intel" scattered about each level, providing more back-story to Resistance as well has foreshadowing what's to come.
+"Skill points" (similar to Xbox achievements though the concept is frequently used in other many other of Insomniac's games) are awarded to players who fill out certain requirements in certain conditions.
+Each unlockable skill point has a title which provides a clue as to what the unlock conditions for the particular point are.
+These skill points are used to unlock special bonus art packs and goodies within the game and there are also many hidden pieces of "intel" scattered about each level, providing more back-story to the game as well has foreshadowing the future of the story and series.

 The story starts off with a narration that explains how the tension between Russia and America increased after the end of the first world war and how it had led the Russian to create a wall to isolate themselves from the world.
 Even so, the world started hearing of reports of biological experiments being conducted in Russia, followed by reports of villages and cities being destroyed overnight.
 Then around 1949 there was an invasion by creatures known only as chimera from Russia who started systemically destroying all of countries in Europe one by one until all of Europe was in ruins.
 Britain, being an island, was thought to be safe but in 1950 the Chimera burrowed under the English Channel and invaded Britain as well and overwhelmed their forces with ease.
 Most of the remaining people scattered and lived in bases around England putting up as much resistance as they could.